.avif)

 Fueling further growth

-Passing the rule of 40 can create a positive feedback loop.
-The increased profitability can be reinvested back into the business, fueling growth.
+Passing the Rule of 40 can create a positive feedback loop.
+Reinvest higher profitability into the business to fuel growth.
 This growth could involve expanding into new markets or developing new products or features.

 Building competitive advantage